Azure/fleet-networking/examples/getting-started/README.md

     # To check if yq is available, run `which yq` in the shell.
 A path to the yq executable should be printed
     # out if yq is present in your system.
     export HUB_URL=$(cat ~/.kube/config | yq eval ".clusters | .[] | select(.name=="\"$HUB_CLUSTER\"") | .cluster.server")
-    # Verify that the URL has been retrieved
+    # Verify that the URL has been retrieved.
     echo $HUB_URL
     ```